plukacs/lab-governance/Product Dev/Visibl.md

 - Use `master` branch
 - Codeship deploys to production
 - Use feature branches if needed
-- Force push to `stage` to deploy your code to staging
+- To deploy to `stage` run `npm run build:stage && npm run deploy:stage`
 - Prefix features branches with your name so we know which branch belongs to whom. eg. `cassus-pretty-icons`

 ##### Doing status